-As basic as shopping mall dates sound, you can always amp it up by shopping for each other during said date.
+As basic as this sounds (you hit the mall together nearly every weekend), you can always amp it up by shopping for each other during the date.
 Set a budget and gift them something from their wishlist, or a gift that would prove to be useful.
-Alternatively, you can style each other from head-to-toe just for kicks and giggles.
+Alternatively, you can style each other from head-to-toe just for kicks (not literally, hopefully) and giggles.

 3. Make a memento scrapbook

-Flex your creative skills by making your partner a memento scrapbook from scratch—or, turn it into a date by crafting them together.
-Gather photos taken during your time together, old movie/flight tickets, dried flowers, and the like to paste them in a scrapbook as a lovely keepsake—you'll thank us in the next 10 years while taking a walk down memory lane.
+Flex your creative skills by making your partner a memento scrapbook from scratch—or, turn it into a date by crafting it together.
+Gather photos taken during your time together, old movie/flight tickets, dried flowers, and the like to paste them in a scrapbook as a lovely keepsake.
+You’ll thank us for this walk down memory lane in the next 10 years—or while prepping for your wedding ceremony.